-Fig. 7.4.11.2 is a more realistic example of in-vitro kindling protocol in with the Run/ElseRun construct allows the P0sweep in the outer loop containing the baseline non-kindling code to be turned on or off, and the P0sweep in the inner loop of the kindling code to also be turned on or off.
+Fig. 7.4.11.3 is a more flexible example of this protocol in which the Run/ElseRun construct allows the P0sweep in the outer loop containing the baseline non-kindling code to be turned on or off, and the P0sweep in the inner loop of the kindling code to also be turned on or off.